morpheusgraphql/morpheus-graphql/README.md

 ## The name
 _Morpheus_ is the greek god of sleep and dreams whose name comes from the greek word _μορφή_ meaning form or shape.
-He is said to be able to mimick different forms and GraphQL is good at doing exactly that: Transforming data in the shape of many different APIs.
+He is said to be able to mimic different forms and GraphQL is good at doing exactly that: Transforming data in the shape of many different APIs.

 ## Team